 Five best practices for improving condo board communications

 No one ever complains about too much communication, but everyone complains about too little.
 Is it possible to get it right?
 Absolutely!
-Here are 5 best practices for improving condo board communications.
-Condos and homeowner associations will find these tips useful for improving communications with owners and their property manager.
+Here are five best practices for improving condo board communications.
+Condos and homeowner associations will find these tips useful for improving communications with owners and their property managers.

 Everyone complains about the lack of communication